NiamhBrown/fitness-app/README.md

 - 🔐 **Authentication:** Create an account and log in securely via Supabase.
 - 💪🏼 **Exercise Logging:** Add exercise logs, recording reps and weight for each set.
+- 🎯 **Personal Best Banner:** Banner updates when new PRs are reached for each exercise

 ## Demo